Boundaries and Saturn Direct

 Don’t explain.
 Try to be courageous enough to not explain your decision away.We want to explain.
 We want others to see it as we do so they agree, at least in part, and see how reasonable we are.

 Don’t explain for two reasons.
 Explaining makes us sound unsure, as if we’re trying to justify the logic and the reasonableness.
-Your boundary appears weak and it will be tested.
+Your boundary appears weak and people will test it.
 It creates the opportunity for others to try to convince you to do otherwise, using your arguments.It also invites solutions.
 They won’t see a limit, they’ll understand a problem that needs solving and they will offer solutions or help.
 You don’t want help, you just don’t want to.

 Let me know in the comments if you’ve felt the energy shift.
 Do you believe in the energy of the planets at all?
 Share your stories in the comments below.
 I read each and everyone.
 Be well.

 People ask me if there’s an astrology book out there to learn the basics of your chart.
 Understanding the Birth Chart by Kevin Burk is an easy to comprehend and will allow you to explore each placement in your chart.
 The writing style is engaging and humorous.
 No dry textbook here.
 If you just want to know about you and your future, try Georgia Nicol’s aptly named, You and Your Future.
 Georgia takes her forecasts to 2025 for all signs.
 She also has a great sense of humor.
+Finally there’s the classic: Linda Goodman’s Sun Signs.
+She takes us through all 12 signs and who they are as a man, woman, a boss or a child.
 (The links are affiliated and you can learn more here).